- Latin America

 PAYABLE LOCALLY Drinks at lodges; tips.

 NEAREST AIRPORT Windhoek.

-TRANSFERS Transfers from Windhoek airport on first day to the start of the ride on the second day and back to Windhoek on last day cost £365.00 (£390.00 in 2020) per person.
+TRANSFERS from Windhoek airport on the first day to the start of the ride on the second day and back to Windhoek on last day are included in the ride price.
 These are non-optional transfers and are not refundable.

 The ride takes place north west of Windhoek over a combination of rocky desert and open plains.

 During the months in which the ride runs, days tend to be warm to hot, with temperatures dropping to a few degrees overnight.
 As you near the coast, dense fog and cold sea breezes can occur.